NET-BYU/networking-course/_labs/chat-client.md

 ## Historical Time Spent on Lab

-???
+N/A

 ## Overview

 For this lab, you will be writing a chat client using [MQTT](https://mqtt.org) in Python.
 Your chat client will need to be able to chat with other students through the MQTT broker.
 There are two parts to this lab, the "protocol" (how to format the payload) and the user interface.

 MQTT is a different type of application layer protocol from what you have seen in the past.
 It will be worth your time to understand how it works before you dive into implementing a client.
-We discussed it in lecture, but it is worth reading some [articles](https://www.hivemq.com/blog/how-to-get-started-with-mqtt/) and/or watching some [videos](https://youtu.be/LKz1jYngpcU).
+We discussed it in lecture, but reading some [articles](https://www.hivemq.com/blog/how-to-get-started-with-mqtt/) and/or watching some [videos](https://youtu.be/LKz1jYngpcU) will help you understand it better.
 It is a fairly complex protocol when you get into the details of how it works.

-To use MQTT, you need a couple of pieces of information:
+To use MQTT, you need a few pieces of information:

 - **Hostname**.
 This is the hostname of the broker.
 (In MQTT, they call the server a broker.)
 - **Port number**.
 This is the port number that the broker is bound to.
 For MQTT, the standard ports are 1883 and 8883.